nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 Together they cover all situations.

 If all nodes are operating correctly, the gossip protocol is the most efficient in synchronizing all the transactions.
-It will not be able to deal with situations where a node is offline or when nodes can no longer reach each other.
+It will not be able to deal with situations where a node has been offline or when nodes can no longer reach each other.
-It can be used frequent and uses small messages.
+It can be used frequently because it uses small messages.

 If a node has been offline for some time, the combination of an IBLT and a range query will synchronize the node efficiently.
 The IBLT will resolve all missing transactions for the node's latest page and the range query will synchronize all the missing pages.
-Those pages will include all transactions that have been created during the period the nodes was offline.
+Those pages will include all transactions that have been created during the period the node was offline.

-If a node has not been offline, but its communication has been interrupted, it will have created new transactions.
+If a node has not been offline, but its communication has been interrupted, it might have created new transactions that aren't synchronized with the rest of the network.
 The Lamport Clock values will overlap with the transactions of the rest of the network.
 The IBLT will be able to determine missing transactions.
-If the difference in transactions is to big, the protocol will reduce the range the IBLT covers until an IBLT has been found that can resolve the transaction set difference.
+If the difference in transactions is too big, the protocol will reduce the range the IBLT covers until an IBLT has been found that can resolve the transaction set difference.